-As cold as it sometimes may be, and as unexpected as the weather can get, it is worth every layer of clothing you need to put on when in Iceland!
+As cold as Iceland sometimes may be, and as unexpected as the weather can get, it is worth every layer of clothing you need to put on when visiting here!
 Being there feels like you are on a different planet, and everywhere you turn, you just want to continue snapping photos.
 That is why, we want to share our favorite and picture worthy spots, that will make you want to follow our Icelandic foot steps.

 1. Kerid Crater

-We came here straight after our 6 hour flight, and boy was it worth it!
+We came here straight after our 6 hour flight to Iceland, and boy was it worth it!
 We actually visited here twice, since avoiding afternoon crowds is best.
 Spending about an hour here is ideal, and capturing all angles of this picturesque crater.
 Note: there is a upper and lower crater trail, but worth the little hike.

 This mountain is one of the most famous spots in Iceland, and you can probably see why!
 Plenty of parking and amazing angles to capture your next Instagram sensation photo.